age-killer/Electronic-invoice-document-processing/README.md

 1) Set the VM to see the shared folders and make sure it has full read and write access
 2) Set the VM's NAT to point to the SSH daemon for troubleshooting
 3) Set mgetty to autologin (on openSUSE edit /etc/systemd/system/getty.target.wants/getty@tty1.service and edit the line ExecStart=-/sbin/agetty --autologin scanpot --noclear %I $TERM)
-5) Copy the folders.sh, instanceV6_MIFF.sh and variables.incl in the HOME folder and run the folders.sh script to recreate the internal folders used for the processing and to copy the scripts to the newly created workfolder
+5) Copy the folders.sh, instanceV7_MIFF.sh and variables.incl in the HOME folder and run the folders.sh script to recreate the internal folders used for the processing and to copy the scripts to the newly created workfolder
-6) Set the instanceV6_MIFF.sh script to start at user's login
+6) Set the instanceV7_MIFF.sh script to start at user's login

+######### Mails sorting ##################
+I re-did the Outlook macro in C#, because the macro is running heavy and is slowing down Outlook (sometimes rendering it useless for 1-2 minutes).
+Using .NET with Exchange Web Services proved to be a lot lighter, faster and more efficient (it takes around 80 KB of RAM when it's running.)
-7) Copy the contents of Outlook_Script_With_Sleep.txt to the operator's Outlook VBA console and restart Outlook
+If you still would like to use the macro - copy the contents of Outlook_Script_With_Sleep.txt to the operator's Outlook VBA console and restart Outlook, don't forget to allow macros in Outlook's security settings.

 ######### Bar-code Generation #########
 I used Zint (https://sourceforge.net/projects/zint/) to generate the needed bar-codes, there are lots of FOSS solutions to do this.